iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ### @itwin/core-transformer

-[IModelTransformer.processSchemas]($transformer) will now upgrade schemas in (and the profile of) the target database by default with [BriefcaseDb.upgradeSchemas].
+[IModelTransformer.processSchemas]($transformer) will now upgrade schemas in (and the profile of) the target database by default with
+[BriefcaseDb.upgradeSchemas].
 This can be turned off in the options, like `myTransformer.processSchemas({ doUpgrade: false })`.
-Upgrading is recommended, but the new behavior will close the target during upgrade, and therefore to use it after the transformation, you must reopen it.
+Upgrading is recommended, but the new behavior will close the target during upgrade, and therefore to use it and close it after, you must use the [IModelTransformer.targetDb]($transformer) property rather than the reference with which you initialized the transformer.